rachelcluke/mixology-society/README.md

 This is the Mixology Society website, which provides information about the University of Luketon's Mixology Society.

-The following are high-key details of this project:
+The following are high-level details of this project:

 - The main technologies used are HTML5, CSS3 and Bootstrap version 5 (framework).
 - The project consists of three separate web page sections (Home, About Us & Sign Up).